• Why Paris

 18 Sunday Dec 2016

-Posted by Trailblazer Travel Books in Paris sidetrips, Paris travel, Paris Wandering
+Posted Paris sidetrips, Paris travel, Paris Wandering

-The Art Deco masterpiece Piscine Molitor was built in 1929 to resemble an ocean liner.
+inThe Art Deco masterpiece Piscine Molitor was built in 1929 to resemble an ocean liner.
 Surrounding the pool were three levels of cabins with round windows resembling portholes.
 The indoor pool became an ice rink in the winter and the decks of the outdoor pool were lined with sand.
 You didn’t go there just to swim, you went to be seen.

 In 1946, the first modern bikini designed by Louis Réard was unveiled.
 The pool soon became a magnet for all things chic.
 Sunbathers would lounge among celebrities and starlets, stretched out in white deck chairs and very often topless.